AudiusProject/audius-k8s-manifests/README.md

 See below for a guide to deploying [Creator Node](#creator-node) and [Discovery Provider](#discovery-provider) via `kubectl`.
 After you finish setting up the service, please continue with the Logger section.

-Note - the "Creator Node" and "Discovery Provider" have been renamed to "Content Node" and "Discovery Node" respectively.
-However for consistency within the code and this README, we will use the terms "Creator Node" and "Discovery Node" to refer to them.
+Note - the "Creator Node" and "Discovery Provider" have recently been renamed "Content Node" and "Discovery Node" respectively.
+However for consistency within the code and this README, we will continue use the terms "Creator Node" and "Discovery Node" here.

 ### 5. Logger